 You will be supported throughout your course by high-quality international teaching staff with vast research and educational experience in low- and middle-income countries.
 At the end of the course, you will be able to apply the knowledge you have acquired about global health issues to a local context, or to use it in your own epidemiology research.

-Fundamentals of Global Health is one of the online health courses that is part of the MSc Epidemiology Postgraduate Online; the online MSc program in Epidemiology offered by Utrecht University, University Medical Center Utrecht, MSc Epidemiology and Elevate Health.
+Fundamentals of Global Health is one of the online health courses that is part of Julius Global Health and the MSc Epidemiology Postgraduate Online; the online MSc program in Epidemiology offered by Utrecht University, University Medical Center Utrecht, MSc Epidemiology and Elevate Health.

 By the end of the course, you should be able to: